 Fortunately, Advanced Driver Assisted Systems saw a considerable increase in popularity after Tesla’s electric cars (like the Model S, Model X, and Model 3) came out with an autopilot like we’ve never seen before.

-Soon after, other brands in the automotive industry started introducing their own electric cars with similar driver-assisting features.
+Soon after, other labels in the automotive industry started introducing their own electric cars with comparable driver-assisting features.

 GPUs’ Role In Autonomous Driving